-I tried to look at GitHub thread here and use the following settings to deploy UserRight/ AccessFromNetwork policy CSP.
+I tried to look at the GitHub thread and use the following settings to deploy the UserRight/ AccessFromNetwork policy CSP.

-The above setting got successfully applied on the Windows 10 device but Intune shows an error -2016281112 (Remediation failed).
-This error details also explained in the above GitHub thread.
+The above setting got successfully applied on the Windows 10 device, but Intune shows an error -2016281112 (Remediation failed).
+These error details are also explained in the above GitHub thread.

 ASCII Value ( ) Issues with UserRights CSP

-This is the option where my colleague Mark Thomas came to rescue.
-Mark helped me to FIX the Windows 10 custom policy CSP ASCII character related issue.
+This is the option where my colleague Mark Thomas came to the rescue.
+Mark helped me FIX the Windows 10 custom policy CSP ASCII character-related issue.

-NOTE – This ASCII value ( ) mismatch is also discussed in GitHub thread here.
+NOTE – This ASCII value ( ) mismatch is also discussed in the GitHub thread.

-String Value to provide “UserRight/AccessFromNetwork” access to following groups:
+String Value to provide “UserRight/AccessFromNetwork” access to the following groups:

 - Remote Desktop Users

-The following is the third and final options which was successful.
+The following are the third and final options that were successful.